China locked down 50 million people and has to keep them fed

 Residents are wary of talking to reporters after authorities said eight doctors were punished in December for warning about the emergence of the virus.

-Authorities can draw on an extensive surveillance network involving thousands of video cameras, smartphone tracking, monitoring of social media and other technology developed with the help of Western tech companies to protect the party's monopoly on power.
+Authorities can draw on an extensive surveillance network involving thousands of video cameras, smartphone tracking, monitoring of social media and other technology developed with the help of Western technology to protect the party's monopoly on power.

 Hospitals are straining to cope with thousands of virus patients while doctors also treat other cases.